-Dental emergencies are usually toothache or accidents that involve the teeth or mouth, bleeding, swelling, and infections.
-Whenever there is a dental emergency, it is better to seek Dr. Lee to save the tooth or teeth and to prevent infections occurring or to become more serious.
+Dental emergencies are usually toothaches or accidents that involve the teeth or mouth, bleeding, swelling, and infections.
+Whenever there is a dental emergency, it is better to seek Dr. Lee to save the tooth or teeth and to prevent infections from occurring or becoming more serious.

-The common dental emergencies that usually reported are as follows:
+The common dental emergencies that are usually reported are as follows:

 An abscessed tooth infection is caused by bacteria entering your tooth through a cavity and reaching the root canal.
 Left untreated, this can lead to an abscess developing outside of your gums.
 This can cause swelling in your face and neck and be very painful.
 If you notice that one of your teeth is suddenly sensitive to hot and cold and hurts when you touch it or chew on it, you may have an abscessed tooth.
 It’s important to see a dentist as soon as possible for treatment.

 A broken tooth can be painful.
 If it’s a front tooth, it can make it difficult to eat and speak normally.
 If it’s your back teeth, you may experience a lot of pain when chewing food because it’s closer to the nerves in your tooth.
 You may also feel pain or discomfort from air getting between the spaces of your molars.
 If you suspect that one of your back teeth is broken, it’s important to have it checked out by your dentist right away to avoid further complications.